-• The Inclusion Manager, along with the class teacher, will discuss the specific needs of your child with the Inclusion Lead from Stillness Junior School or if chosen another school.

-- In the Summer Term your child will have the opportunity to take part in the Transition Group for the juniors to familiarise themselves with the new school setting.
-Changes will be discussed in the classroom to support the understanding of the changes ahead. - If your child would be helped by a book/passport to help to understand about the moving on, then one will be made for him/her.
+- The Inclusion Manager and the class teacher will discuss your child's specific needs with the Inclusion Lead from Stillness Junior School or their preferred Junior School placement. - In the Summer Term, your child will have the opportunity to participate in the Transition Group to the Junior School to familiarise themselves with the new school setting.
+Changes will be discussed in the classroom to support understanding of the changes ahead.